 However, did you know that the benefits of CPAP treatment extend to the patient’s bed partners as well?
 According to a study titled, “Bed Partners’ Assessment of Nasal Continuous Positive Airway Pressure Therapy in Obstructive Sleep Apnea,” bed partners of patients with obstructive sleep apnea who are treated with CPAP treatment experience significant improvements in sleeping patterns, personal relationships, and overall quality of life.

 - CPAP Treatment Tips.
 Treating sleep apnea is an important step to help you achieve a healthier, happier life.
 To help you adjust to the treatment and ensure that your treatment is successful, here are some tips:

 - There are different mask options that you can choose from.
 Whether you prefer to sleep on your back or on your side, there are different masks that you can choose from, to fit your preferences and needs.

 - Be proactive.
 Be proactive when it comes to your health.
 Research about sleep apnea, sleep therapy, and how CPAP can help you.
 Talk to your physician or consult a sleep expert.

 - Use it every night.
 Continuous therapy is vital to a better sleep and a healthier life.

 - Bring it wherever you go.
 Are you planning to travel?
 Bring your CPAP machine with you!
 It’s important to continue your treatment wherever you go.

 - Take care of your equipment.
 To ensure the longevity of your equipment and the effectiveness of your treatment, make sure to take good care of your CPAP machine.
 Proper maintenance is a must.

 - Get professional help.
-Are you struggling with your treatment? iSleep Program® is an expert in sleep studies and CPAP treatments.
+Are you struggling with your treatment? iSleep Program® is an expert in sleep studies and sleep apnea therapy in Bronx, New York and the nearby areas.
 We can be a great source of information and support for you.

 - Oral Appliance Therapy